AntonProkopyev/gh_summary_bot/ARCHITECTURE.md

 ## Architecture Overview

-The bot is built using Elegant Objects principles with PostgreSQL for data persistence and the Telegram Bot API for user interaction.
-The system uses proper data structures instead of dictionaries, protocol-based interfaces, and is designed to handle GitHub's API rate limits gracefully while providing fast responses through intelligent caching.
+The bot is built using Elegant Objects principles with PostgreSQL for user telemetry and the Telegram Bot API for user interaction.
+The system uses proper data structures instead of dictionaries, protocol-based interfaces, and is designed to handle GitHub's API rate limits gracefully while providing real-time GitHub data analysis.

 ## Core Components